• Skip to main content

 I went ahead with my instant yeast and made a half batch but the dough was suuuuuper wet.
 Made another half batch and added about 2/3 of the water called for and it was much better (could this be because there's a lot of humidity where I live?).
 Anyway, overall a pretty easy and massively delicious recipe.
 Tasted very close to the ones I had in Switzerland.
 Thank you!!

 Glad to hear, Ana!
-It seems that because US flour is mostly GMO with higher gluten content when you use European wheat flour or even Asian, more flour is necessary.
-We personally use 00 flour, but most people don’t so this recipe works best with US all-purpose flour.
+It seems that because US flours seem to contain higher gluten forming proteins when you use European wheat flour or even Asian, more flour is necessary.
+We personally use 00 flour, but most people don't so this recipe works best with US all-purpose flour.

 This was one of the few flammkuchen recipes I found in English - very excited to try it.
 I am a beginner bread/dough maker though and can only find instant yeast here in Spain.
 How would I account for that?
 Skip the first step and mix it with the flour, salt, oil + 1c water?
 Thank you!